jlee1114/Live-Sign-Language-Translator/README.md

 </p>

 ### Parameters
+The main order for this neural network is: Forward -> Backward -> Optimize

 After trying many different optimizers and loss functions, the best results were given and this is what it was:
 * Loss Function: Cross Entropy Loss
 * Optimizer: Stochastic Gradient Descent